Transient-Labs/tl-contract-kit/README.md

 These are utility functions that are used in testing.
 Currently most are written in javascript, but there are plans to port to Python as it helps the Python ecosystem.

 ## License
-All code is licensed per the GPL 3.0 License.
+All code is licensed per the MIT License.